About

 11

 Most recommendations in medicine are based on weak evidence.
-Shared decision making is a collaborative process between you and your doctor to help with these difficult decisions.
-It incorporates your values and preferences to arrive at a personalized decision that is best for you.
+Shared decision making is a collaborative process between you and your doctor where your values and preferences are incorporated to arrive at the best decision for you.

 Patient Empowerment